-As part of their operational test and evaluation, Joint STARS aircraft flew more than 150 operational missions during Desert Storm (with two E-8A development aircraft) and Joint Endeavor (with one E-8A and one test bed F-8C)
+As part of their operational test and evaluation.
+Joint STARS aircraft flew more than 150 operational missions during Desert Storm (with two E-8A development aircraft) and Joint Endeavor (with one E-8A and one test bed E-8C).

 E-8A.
-Prototype version, with specialized equipment installed aboard two specially modified 707-300 airframes.
-One was converted to an in-flight pilot trainer in 1997, and the second has been placed in long-term
+Prototype version, with specialized equip-ment installed aboard two specially modified 707-300 airframes.
+One was converted to an in-flight pilot trainer in 1997, and the second has been placed in long-term storage

 E-8C.
 Production version, based on former commercial 707-300 airframes.
-Equipped with 18 operationsand-control consoles, two of which double as communications stations.
+Equipped with 18 operations-and-control consoles, two of which double as communications stations.
 The first E-8C flew in March 1994 and served as the preproduction test bed.
-The last six production aircraft will have more advanced computer systems, which will be retrofitted on the 10 earlier aircraft.
+The last six production aircraft will feature more advanced computer systems, which will be retrofitted on the 10 earlier aircraft.
+Planned and projected improvements include Link 16 upgrade under the Radar Technology Insertion Program (RTIP), a preplanned product improvement effort aimed at developing and integrating advanced radar systems for the E-8C, enhanced SAR, and engine upgrade.